cchitsiang/awesome-stars/topics.md

 - [DataTalksClub/machine-learning-zoomcamp](https://github.com/DataTalksClub/machine-learning-zoomcamp) - Learn ML engineering for free in 4 months!
 - [TrainGRC/textweaver](https://github.com/TrainGRC/textweaver) -
 - [nestjs-shopify/example-nx-app](https://github.com/nestjs-shopify/example-nx-app) - Example monorepo app with @nest-shopify/nest-shopify using NestJS backend and NextJS frontend
-- [webstudio-is/webstudio](https://github.com/webstudio-is/webstudio) - The web builder for advanced sites.
-An open-source visual builder that connects to any headless CMS, supports all CSS properties, and can be hosted anywhere, including with us.
 - [a16z-infra/ai-town](https://github.com/a16z-infra/ai-town) - A MIT-licensed, deployable starter kit for building and customizing your own version of AI town - a virtual town where AI characters live, chat and socialize.
 - [systeminit/si](https://github.com/systeminit/si) - The System Initiative software
 - [RealKai42/qwerty-learner](https://github.com/RealKai42/qwerty-learner) - 为键盘工作者设计的单词记忆与英语肌肉记忆锻炼软件 / Words learning and English muscle memory training software designed for keyboard workers